 - Three letters of recommendation from persons who are able to speak to the applicant's ability to undertake graduate education.
 One letter from a nursing faculty member from the student's baccalaureate nursing program is preferred.
 Those in the Accelerated MSN option, should submit a letter from a faculty member from the baccalaureate program.

-- A 2-3 page essay detailing professional and educational goals.
+- A 500-700 word essay detailing professional and educational goals.

 - Evidence of completion of undergraduate health assessment and nursing research courses with a minimum grade of "C".

 - Evidence of completion of a graduate statistics course with a minimum grade of "B" within the last 5 years.

 - Must have at least two years of fulltime experience as an RN in a Level III or IV NICU within the past five years before starting clinical courses.
 May start theory courses without the required clinical experience.

 - Hold and maintain a current Neonatal Resuscitation Program certificate.